-For domestic wire transfer from New Jersey (NJ), you will only use the TD Bank routing number.
+For domestic wire transfer from New Jersey (NJ), you will only use the TD Bank RN.
 This changes if you are making an international wire transfer as you will require the SIFT code below.

 - For a domestic wire transfer- 067014822

 - You will require a SWIFT code for an international Wire transfer- NRTHU33XXX

 TD routing number for New Jersey is 031201360.
 Note that each state has a different routing number, but all serve the same purpose of identifying the bank location.
 A local wire transfer only requires NJ’s routing number.
 An international wire transfer requires a SWIFT code.

 - Local wire transfer-031201360